codediablos/mycmd/README.md

 ##Introduction:

 go: Easy change your directory
-install: Easy install apk file
+install: Easy install your file
-flash: Easy flash you device
+flash: Easy flash your device

 ##How to Use: